-If you’re pregnant and experience any of these symptoms, contact Dr. Ronen right away.
+If you’re pregnant and experience any of these symptoms, contact us right away.

 In rare cases, women develop preeclampsia after giving birth.
 You usually experience postpartum preeclampsia within 48 hours of giving birth, but it can happen up to six weeks after birth.
 This condition may result in seizures, strokes, and other complications.

 In mild cases of preeclampsia, you may undergo close monitoring and potential hospitalization.
-If you’re at least 37 weeks pregnant, Dr. Ronen may recommend induced labor.
+If you’re at least 37 weeks pregnant, Dr. Pinky Ronen or Dr. Itai Ronen may recommend induced labor.

 The only cure for preeclampsia is immediate delivery of the baby.
 Even after delivery, the symptoms of preeclampsia can persist for up to six weeks.

 In cases of severe preeclampsia, hospital admission is likely.
 You’ll receive medicines that help speed up your baby’s lung development as well as medications to control your blood pressure and prevent seizures.

 In some cases, the best course of action is to deliver the baby prematurely.
 Babies of mothers with severe preeclampsia do better being delivered early rather than staying in the uterus.